mattvenn/esp8266/workshop/handout.md

 Follow [the instructions here to install the ESP core](https://github.com/esp8266/Arduino#installing-with-boards-manager)

 Load the blink example sketch and change all references to pin 13 to pin 5.

-The LED is connected to pin 4 because the ESP-12 module swapped pins 4 & 5 after the PCBs were designed.

 In the Arduino IDE, set: